Free Consultation

 What Is Domestic Battery?

-Most violent altercations between family members, roommates, or dating partners will result in one individual being charged with domestic battery.
-Battery is defined by NRS § 200.481 as intentionally touching, pushing, striking, or otherwise using force or violence against another individual against his or her will.
+Most violent altercations involving family, household members or dating partners in Las Vegas lead to one party being charged with domestic battery.
+Under NRS § 200.481, battery is defined as intentionally touching, pushing, striking, or using physical force against another without their consent.

 Protective Orders in Las Vegas